-At the initial stage of a website development project, the most popular articles would not be descriptions of resorts or attractions — such content is like a bottomless pit in the search engine results page and competition on it would be very high.
+During the initial stage of a website development project, the most popular articles are not descriptions of resorts or attractions.
+Such content is like a bottomless pit on the search engine results page; competition is very high.

-Such articles as “How much does food cost in Budva” would be popular.
-This article still fetches me a significant part of traffic till today.
+Articles like “How much does food cost in Budva” would be popular.
+This article still fetches me a significant amount of traffic.

 Ideas for articles